top of page

 9. Develop & QA

-In this Walgreens design, I'm using inspect to check the precision of the live product to the Figma designs.
+In this Walgreens design, I'm using inspect to check the demo's precision to the Figma design.

 10. Measuring UX

-I created this UX strategy to prioritize design requirements and capture KPIs.
-I put this together with stakeholders to align on outcomes.
+I created this UX strategy to prioritize design requirements and capture KPIs for the Masonite.com redesign.

 Behavior - e.g. Abandonment Rate